 Today, the Sacred Valley is filled with a patchwork of farmed fields, typical Andean villages, colorful indigenous markets, and magnificent Inca ruins.
 The pace of life is definitely slower here (in comparison to Cusco), except for Sundays when the market in Pisac attracts hordes of tourists.

-In this post, I share my experiences touring the key destinations of the Sacred Valley – the towns (and Inca ruins) of Chinchero, Ollantaytambo, and Pisac.
+In this post, I share my experiences touring the key destinations of the Sacred Valley – the towns (and Inca ruins) of Chinchero, Pisac, and Ollantaytambo.
 They are all really worthwhile!
 I hope your own travels to Peru will give you plenty of time to visit and explore the beautiful Sacred Valley!

 Chinchero – Inca Ruins, Sunday Market & Weaving